stefaleon/Giphy-Service-API/README.md

 * Add the Models folder and the GiphyModel and Data model classes.
 * The GiphyModel class has the Data property which is an IEnumerable of Data.
 * The Data class has the EmbedUrl string property that corresponds to the embed_url key in the JSON response.

+### 08 IGiphyService

+* Add the declaration for the GetRandomGifBasedOnSearchCriteria method in IGiphyService.